microsoft/vscode-docs-authoring/docs-authoring-pack/readme.md

 For more information about the Docs Linting commands, see the [Docs Linting readme](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-linting).

-## Docs Markdown Keyboard shortcuts and Toolbar
+## Docs Markdown keyboard shortcuts and toolbar

 ### How to assign keyboard shortcuts